“`html

 |---|---|---|

-| Unsalted Butter | Salted butter (reduce added salt by 1/4 tsp) | Slightly saltier flavor, same flaky texture |
+| Unsalted butter | Salted butter (reduce added salt to 1/4 tsp) | Slightly saltier flavor; still flaky |

 How to Make Easy Homemade Biscuits — Step-by-Step

-Step 1: Prep Your Butter
+Step 1: Dice and Chill Butter

-Step 2: Mix the Dry Ingredients
+Step 2: Whisk Dry Ingredients

 Step 3: Cut in the Butter

-Step 4: Add the Half and Half
+Step 4: Add Half and Half

-Step 5: Fold and Shape the Dough
+Step 5: Fold and Pat the Dough

-Step 6: Cut and Bake
+Step 6: Cut the Biscuits

-Dip a 2 1/2-inch round biscuit cutter into flour, then press it straight down into the dough without twisting.
-Twisting the cutter seals the edges and prevents the biscuits from rising as high.
-Cut out 8 biscuits, placing them about 1 inch apart on a parchment-lined baking sheet.
-Gather the dough scraps, gently press them together into a rectangle, and cut 2 more biscuits (these will be slightly less tender, but still delicious).
-Bake at 450°F for 12-15 minutes, or until the tops are deep golden brown and the biscuits are baked through.
+Dip a 2 1/2-inch round biscuit cutter into flour, then press straight down into the dough without twisting.
+Twisting seals the edges and prevents the biscuits from rising evenly.
+Cut out 8 biscuits, placing them 1 inch apart on a parchment-lined baking sheet.
+Gather the scraps, gently pat them into a rectangle, and cut 2 more biscuits — these won’t be quite as tall, but they’ll still be delicious.

-Step 7: Brush and Serve
+Step 7: Bake and Brush

 | Step | Action | Duration | Key Visual Cue |